haroldadmin/Vector/README.md

 }
 ```

-Constributions from the community are very welcome.
+Contributions from the community are very welcome.